 This month I have bought a cotton sweater, a summer dress and a bikini.
 That’ll probably be it.

 My shopping habits have definitely changed due to the economic crisis…and this is coming from someone who was shopping all the time and spending tons of money.
 It’s a big change to not be able to shop like I used to and I find it harder to find clothes that I actually like with a good price that I can afford.
 I’m not a huge fan of forever21 or HM because their stuff is so bland and really “cheaply” made.
 I great store i found in Soho is Eryn Brinie on Broadway and Broome.
 They have GREAT TRENDY stuff at low prices.
 The store is also really well put together and and organized..and it makes me feel like my old shopping self :).
 Check it out!posted almost 6 years ago

 I’ve always been a very skeptic consumer… I force myself to put all the money I make into my saving’s account, which I am only allowed to withdraw from 3 times a month.
 That really helps me prioritize.

 I’m big on saving up for very nice things, like the $360 leather jacket I want right now.
-I’m just waiting until I have a large enough sum saved up, so that I know I’ll be secure if something happens.posted over 5 years ago
+I’m just waiting until I have a large enough sum saved up, so that I know I’ll be secure if something happens.posted almost 6 years ago

 I still shop.
 I don’t think there was a change because I don’t buy expensive items anyway.
 Everytime I go shopping, I go straight to the SALE rack.
-And I don’t buy lots because most clothes doesn’t fit me very well.posted over 5 years ago
+And I don’t buy lots because most clothes doesn’t fit me very well.posted almost 6 years ago

 Yeah, I never really had any money to begin with haha.
 So I’m always hitting up sales and stuff anyways.
 I rarely ever pay full price even before the recession.